 After a few weeks of drying the compost was then put through the Royer shredder, straight into the second bay and left for a further few weeks before screening to create the final product.

 Seaweed contains a wide range of nutrients and trace elements, along with alginates, which combine in such a unique manner that when seaweed is added to heavy clay soils it acts as a floculator, which means it breaks down the heavy soil into a friable crumb structure thus providing a vastly improved free draining growing medium.
 This, of course, does not happen overnight but is one of the greatest benefits of long term applications on these types of soils.

 On the other side of the coin seaweed is an excellent addition to sandy soils, adding to the humus content and nutrient levels, and increasing drought resistance.
-Because of my experience I do believe in fact that adding seaweed to the root zone mix in any USGA green construction does alleviate the many problems, such as take-all patch and nematode discolouration, that are inherent in a high sand content material because of the lack of a healthy microbial and bacterial population.
+Because of my experience I do believe in fact that adding seaweed to the root zone mix in any USGA green construction does alleviate the many problems, such as take-all patch and nematode discolouration, that are inherent in a high sand content material because of the lack of a healthy microbial and bacterial population in the inert material.

 Raw seaweed should only be used in situations where it can be dug directly into the soil.
-For example it is fantastic with potatoes, giving a great flavor, and has the added advantage that the iodine content in the seaweed prevents diseases such as scab.
+For example it is fantastic with potatoes, giving a great flavour, and has the added advantage that the iodine content in the seaweed prevents diseases such as scab.
 The salt content is minimal and so it does not add a salty flavour to any vegetables.
+Get it here.